 15. Blow Painting

 Everyone LOVES this project!
+Kids can create art without even touching the paper!
 See the picture above.

 (Pre-K) Using oil pastels makes this easier to apply the two layers of color.
 This is fun for all ages!